Cloud for Sustainability API (Preview) overview

 Important

-To successfully enable access to your organization's data, this step must be performed by a billing account administrator with a role as billing account reader/contributor/owner on your Azure billing account.
-The billing account administrator may create instances or be added to instances to enable data sources and enable the API.
-If you don't have permissions to access your Azure billing account data, you can explore the API using demo data only.
+To successfully enable access to your organization's data, this step must be performed by the relevant administrator.
+For Azure MCA accounts, a billing account administrator with a role as billing account reader, contributor, or owner is required.
+For Azure EA accounts, an enterprise administrator or enterprise administrator - read-only is required.
+Check your role in Azure portal.
+For Microsoft 365, one of the following roles is required: Global admin, Exchange admin, Skype for Business admin, SharePoint admin, Global reader, Report reader.
+The Azure and Microsoft 365 administrators may create instances or be added to instances to enable data sources and enable the API.
+If you don't have a required admin role to enable the data, you can explore the API using demo data only.

-1. On the Data Sources tab, toggle the connection on to connect Azure emissions data.
+1. On the Data Sources tab, toggle the connection on to connect Azure or Microsoft 365 emissions data.
 Ensure the status is listed as Available before using the APIs.
 This action enables emissions data related to all enrollments or billing accounts for which you have access.
-If you don't have access to any emissions data, you'll proceed with demo data only.
+If you don't have access to any emissions data, proceed with demo data only.

 Data sources.